 Corporate insolvency law requires that insolvency practitioners market the business to potential buyers.
 If there is no interest in buying the business, then it can be sold to a selected third party, to existing directors of the company, or to a newly formed company.

-You may find the process will go much smoother with help from a specialist solicitor, such as those First4lawyers can provide access to.
+You may find the process will go much smoother with help from a specialist solicitor, such as those First4Lawyers can provide.

 What are the advantages of pre-pack administrations?